Cyphrme/Coze/README.md

 - `typ` - Application defined programmatic type.
 E.g. `"cyphr.me/key"`
 - `rvk` - Key revocation Unix time.
 E.g. `1623132000`

-Note that the private component `prv` is not included in `tmb` generation.
+The private component `prv` is not included in `tmb` generation.
 Also note that `tag` must not be used programmatically while `typ` may be used programmatically.

 ## Coz object